Coral-Protocol/awesome-agents-for-multi-agent-systems/README.md

 **Recommendations:**
 1. **Add Agent-Specific Sections:**
-   - Add dedicated subsections in the README.md for &quot;RepoUnderstandingAgent&quot; and &quot;RepoUnitTestAdvisorAgent&quot;.
+   - Add dedicated subsections in the README.md for "RepoUnderstandingAgent" and "RepoUnitTestAdvisorAgent".
    - Include a brief description, usage instructions (how to invoke, required arguments), and example input/output for each agent.
 2. **Document Parameters and Workflow:**
    - Clearly document any environment variables, configuration, or prerequisites specific to these agents.